cisco-en-programmability/catalystwan-sdk-next-python/docs/source/refcards/v20_16/stream/device/capture/status/models.rst

 .. code:: python

-    from typing import Union, Dict, Optional, Literal, List, Any
+    from typing import Any, Dict, List, Literal, Optional, Union

     FileDownloadStatus = Literal[
         "COMPLETED", "ERROR", "IN_PROGRESS", "NOT_STARTED", "STARTED"